Pollyanna (band): 1996–2002: Studio albums to break up

-In mid-2000 Stapleton left Australia briefly to live in the US with her partner in Chapel Hill, North Carolina.
+In mid-2000 Stapleton left Australia briefly to live in the United States with her partner in Chapel Hill, North Carolina.
 By July of that year the band had been dropped by their label, Mushroom Records, and their drummer, Maynard, had left.
 Handley performed solo shows, Jasper Lee of Oz Music Project describing his set list, "a combination of new and old stuff, the acoustic versions of faves including 'Cinnamon Lip', 'Vanilla Coated Salesmen' and 'Home is Where My Heart Sank'."

-The group's fourth and final studio album, Didn't Feel a Thing was recorded in the US with Paulson producing again, this time at Sound of Music Studios in Richmond, Virginia.
+The group's fourth and final studio album, Didn't Feel a Thing was recorded in the United States with Paulson producing again, this time at Sound of Music Studios in Richmond, Virginia.
 Pollyanna were recording as a duo where Handley played most of the parts on the album, including drums, with Stapleton contributing bass guitar.
 Shock Records released it via its Longshot sub-label.
 A new-look four-piece band hit the road: Stapleton had returned from the US to resume bass guitar duties alongside Handley and they were joined by Andy Strachan on drums and Adrian Whitehead on keyboards (ex-the Trims).
 Oz Music Project's Nick Copack observed, "it represents nothing new, nothing Pollyanna fans haven't heard before.
 But that doesn't matter, because Pollyanna do what they do extremely well...
 They never drown their songs in unnecessary effects or repeat choruses merely to fill in time.
 What needs to be played or sung is done so, and the rest is left out.
-It’s a simple formula, but one not enough bands adhere to."
+It's a simple formula, but one not enough bands adhere to."

 Touring members between 1999 and 2002 included, Sam Holloway (ex-Cordrazine) on keyboards, Shaun Lohoar (ex-Saidaside) on drums and Richard Coneliano (ex-Bluebottle Kiss) on drums.

 In 2002 Pollyanna split up, Handley later reminisced, "While on tour for Didn't Feel a Thing, Andy (our drummer) was asked to join the Living End, and our bass player Rayke was about to have a baby.
 It felt like the wheels were falling off the band so I thought it was probably high time for a break."